Wuthering Heights (song): Legacy

 Written when Bush was 18 years old, this eerie gothic tale of lost love and longing cemented her individuality from the very beginning.
 She appeared on Top of the Pops with it five times in 1978, cementing her public image as an ethereal spirit, embodying the essence of Cathy through a combination of wide eyes, floaty fabrics and wild choreography, still fondly mimicked and parodied today.

 — —Rebecca Nicholson in The Guardian on the impact of the song.

 A remixed version, featuring rerecorded vocals, was included on the 1986 greatest hits album The Whole Story.
 This version also appeared as the B-side to her 1986 hit "Experiment IV".

 In 2018, as part of the Bradford Literature Festival, it was announced that Bush had been invited to write an epitaph to Emily Brontë, which would be inscribed on one of four stones erected near the Brontë's home in Haworth, West Yorkshire.
 Commenting on the unveiling of her poem, entitled Emily, Bush said "to be asked to write a piece for Emily's stone is an honour and, in a way, a chance to say thank you to her".

-A flash mob event known as the Most Wuthering Heights Day Ever was officially created in 2016 and is held annually.
+A flash mob event known as The Most Wuthering Heights Day Ever was officially created in 2016 and is held annually.
 Fans gather in locations around the world to recreate the "red dress" video.
 Upon seeing a video clip of the event, Bush said that she found it "very touching and sweet".

 Pat Benatar recorded a cover version of this song for her 1980 album Crimes of Passion.
+OMD frontman Andy McCluskey named "Wuthering Heights" as the first song he fell in love with.

 The song has been interpreted by comedians Steve Coogan and Noel Fielding, on two occasions, as part of the BBC fundraising telethon Comic Relief.
 Coogan sang the song in the 1999 show as part of a medley of other Bush material in character as Alan Partridge.
 Fielding performed to the song in the 2011 series of Let's Dance for Comic Relief, placing in the final of the competition.

-"Wuthering Heights" is also featured on the album Angels Cry, released by Brazilian power metal band Angra in 1993.